HealthcareBlocks/meteor-dokku-demo/README.md

 Now you can ```git push dokku master``` your app.

+The first time you deploy, Dokku will pull down the base image represented in Dockerfile.build.
+But once this image is cached on the server, subsequent deploys will be a bit faster.

 ## Public vs. Private Docker Images

 If your Docker Hub images are stored as "private," you'll need to run ```docker login``` on your Dokku host before deploying for the first time.